Best Home Insurance in Virginia Beach, Virginia (2026)

 Evaluate Deductible Options Carefully

-Choosing a higher deductible lowers your monthly premium but raises what you’ll pay out of pocket if you file a claim.
-In Virginia Beach, wind and hurricane deductibles often apply separately and are calculated as a percentage of your home’s value instead of a fixed dollar amount.
+A higher deductible lowers your premium but raises your out-of-pocket cost after a claim.
+In Virginia Beach, wind and hurricane deductibles often apply separately and are a percentage of your home's value rather than a fixed dollar amount.

 6. 6